hbc/knowledgebase/admin/method_snippets.md

 ### Integrative analysis of RNA-seq and ChIP-seq data

 RNA-seq and ChIP-seq data will be integrated using BETA [Wang S, Sun H, Ma J, Zang C, Wang C, Wang J, Tang Q, Meyer CA, Zhang Y, Liu XS.
 Target analysis by integration of transcriptome and ChIP-seq data with BETA.
 Nat Protoc.
 2013 Dec;8(12):2502-15. doi: 10.1038/nprot.2013.150.
 Epub 2013 Nov 21.
 PMID: 24263090; PMCID: PMC4135175] to identify which of the differentially expressed genes are associated with epigenetic changes.
-BETA uses a computational model to quantify the regulatory potential of a gene based on the number and distance of regulatory site around the gene, and categorizes the effects as activating, repressive or both.
+BETA uses a computational model to quantify the regulatory potential of a gene based on the number and distance of regulatory sites around the gene, and categorizes the effects as activating, repressive or both.

 ### RRBS